 Who is liable?

-The partnership is a legal form without being a person at law.
+The partnership is a legal personality without legal entity.
 That means that the partners are liable with their private capital for the debts of the partnership.
 A partner who is empowered to do so can conclude an agreement on behalf of the partnership, after which all partners are liable for equal shares (and thus not for the whole).
 That is thus different from the case of a dual partnership.
 If a partner acts without authorisation, the other partners are in principle not liable.